QSD-Group/QSDsan/README.rst

 About the Authors
 -----------------
-Please refer to `Contributors <https://qsdsan.readthedocs.io/en/latest/CONTRIBUTING.html#contributors>`_ section for a list of contributors.
+Please refer to `Contributors <CONTRIBUTING.rst#contributors>`_ section for a list of contributors.

 Contributing
 ------------
-Please refer to the `Contributing Guidelines <https://qsdsan.readthedocs.io/en/latest/CONTRIBUTING.html#contributing-guidelines>`_ section of the documentation for instructions and guidelines.
+Please refer to the `Contributing Guidelines <CONTRIBUTING.rst#contributing-guidelines>`_ section of the documentation for instructions and guidelines.

 Stay Connected